Police descend on Studio City shopping mall after chase suspect pulls into parking garage

-STUDIO CITY (KABC) -- Authorities were chasing a vehicle Monday afternoon that was travelling at dangerously high speeds across Southern California freeways and surface streets.
+STUDIO CITY (KABC) -- A dangerous high-speed pursuit came to end Monday afternoon after the suspect pulled into the parking garage of a Studio City shopping mall, prompting a significant police presence in the area.

-The pursuit started around 2 p.m. on the 210 Freeway near Irwindale, the driver of the dark-colored Cadillac at times going upwards of 100 miles per hour.
+The pursuit started around 2 p.m. near the 210 and 605 freeways after authorities ran the vehicle's plates, which came back unmatched to any car.
+The driver of the dark-colored Cadillac Escalade fled and at times traveled upwards of 100 miles per hour on multiple freeways.

 The driver eventually made it to the San Fernando Valley, swerving in and out of lanes and almost hitting a person who was sitting on the sidewalk at the end of a freeway off-ramp.